This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 Using scrap plywood, I created this DIY air plant wall art in no time at all.

-Even though this project is inspired by my booth from the WBC, it was actually first created as a backup idea for the Wood Art Challenge last month.
+Even though my booth from the WBC inspired this project, it was actually first created as a backup idea for the Wood Art Challenge last month.
 I wasn’t 100% sure my carved wood art would work out, so I needed something I knew I could whip up quickly in case of failure.
-Once it came together, I wanted to see it all the way through, and boom: new art in my office!
+Once it came together, I wanted to see it all the way through, and boom: new air plant wall art in my office!

 Video Tutorial – Air Plant Wall Art